What a couple of top professionals have said about this new edition:

 For Classroom Use

 Many colleges are using Producing Great Sound in their film and video programs, as a complete soundtrack course that students can keep as a reference after graduating.
-A Teacher's Guide is available from Focal Press (free registration required).
+An evaluation copy and Teacher's Guide is available for qualified instructor from Focal Press (free registration required).

 How to buy Producing Great Sound